 The GameStop saga of January 2021 is now widely known.
 What’s lesser known, however, are the lessons it can teach us about market efficiency, diversification, investing and trading.

-* Expected Returns: Valuation theory shows that the expected return of a security is a function of its current price, its book equity (assets minus liabilities) and expected future profits.
+* Expected Returns: Valuation theory shows that the expected return of a stock is a function of its current price, its book equity (assets minus liabilities) and expected future profits, and that the expected return of a bond is a function of its current yield and its expected capital appreciation (depreciation).
 We use information in current market prices and company financials to identify differences in expected returns among securities, seeking to overweight securities with higher expected returns based on this current market information.
 Actual returns may be different than expected returns, and there is no guarantee that the strategy will be successful.

 ** As of 09/30/2021